 We have the golf add-on to our membership, but we’ve only stayed at one golf course because golf isn’t our thing!
+(Though there are always golf course restaurants, bars, and even spas to take advantage of if you don’t have time to play a round of golf.)
 We also avoid breweries because neither of us drink beer.
 (Though if we do stay at a brewery, we can usually order food or grab some craft beer for a friend down the road.)

 No matter your personal preferences, just be sure to patronize your host in some way while you’re there.

 If you can answer yes to all four of those questions, then Harvest Hosts is probably a fit for you.

 Harvest Hosts has deeply enriched our lives as full-time RVers.
 We recommend it to everyone.
 Once you’ve spent one night at a winery, farm, or museum, I think you’ll be hooked.